zhouwei713/awesome-seedance-4.0/gpt-image-1/gpt-image-1-en.md

 - ✏️ Precise image editing
 - 🌎 Rich world knowledge
 - 🔤 Consistent text rendering

+*Note: Both `gpt-image-1` and GPT-4o are OpenAI's latest image generation products, supported by largely the same underlying models.
+The main difference is that the former is currently accessed via API, while the latter powers official products like ChatGPT and Sora. `gpt-image-1` represents the newer iteration available through the API.*

 <strong>→ 喜欢就点 Star 支持！ / Smash that ⭐ if you like it!</strong>